geothachankary/airport-explorer-book/mapping/clustering/clustering.md

-# clustering data with Mapbox
+# Clustering data with Mapbox

 It is great that we finally are making progress and have visual feedback of that progress, but damn!
 That is a lot of information being displayed on the map and it does not really look very good.